intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ### E. Counter Test

-Now, let's wrap and connect everythings through `Test`.
+Now, let's wrap and connect everything through `Test`.
 In `run()`, we can set the flow on how we going to do the test.
 For example, I can control the `reset` pin value using `Simulator.registerAction()`.

 ```dart
 class MyTest extends Test {